Linuxfabrik/monitoring-plugins/check-plugins/dhcp-relayed/README.md

 Tests if a DHCP server can offer IPv4 addresses by emulating a DHCP client.
 Sends a DHCPDISCOVER packet and verifies that the server responds with a valid DHCPOFFER.
 Only performs the discovery step without requesting an actual lease (no DHCPREQUEST).
 Works with both local and relayed DHCP servers, and can target a specific subnet.
 Alerts if the server does not respond or the response is invalid.
 Requires root or sudo.

+**Important Notes:**

+* May take three or more seconds to run depending on the DHCP server's response time
+* The machine running this plugin must not have a DHCP client listening on port 68/udp (for example `systemd-networkd`)
+* Uses standard UDP sockets (not raw sockets), so the machine must have a fixed IP address
+* The MAC address can be specified (`--mac`), randomized (`--mac=random`), or auto-detected from the local hardware

 **Data Collection:**

 * Requires root or sudo to bind to port 68/udp